orx/orx/README.md

 - heavily commented source code for 11 basic and advanced tutorials
 - precompiled binaries (orx link library, orx runtime library)
 - headers to include at compile time
-- template files exposing wich properties can be accessed using the config system (for user reference only, not needed by orx)
+- template files exposing which properties can be accessed using the config system (for user reference only, not needed by orx)
 - build/project files